Eric Dent: Life

 Eric Dent was raised in Boca Raton, Florida, where he attended St. Andrew's School.
 After graduating, he attended Emory University, receiving M.S. and B.S. degrees in Computer Science.
 Dent then moved to Gaithersburg, Maryland where he worked for IBM, designing satellite communication systems.
 For several years Dent worked as a management consultant with Macro International.
-As Technical Director, he managed over $10 million of training and development contracts with the federal government.
-He most frequently consulted with The Royal Bank of Canada, The United States Navy, and Westinghouse Electric Corporation.
 Dent later served as Vice President, Operations and General Manager of the Washington, DC office of the Todd Organization, a national executive compensation consulting firm.

 In 1993, Dent founded Always Improvement, a management consulting firm dedicated to organizational improvement.
-His recent work has been in the areas of executive coaching, organizational change, team-building, conflict resolution, strategic planning, total quality management, leadership, and business process assessment.

-Dr. Dent holds an M.B.A with a major in Organizational Behavior and Development and a minor in Finance.
+Dent holds an M.B.A with a major in Organizational Behavior and Development and a minor in Finance.
 Mid-career, he began his doctoral work, receiving a Ph.D in Management and Organization from the School of Business and Public Management at George Washington University.
 During this time, he taught as an adjunct professor at the University of Maryland University College, where he would later become the Executive Director of the Doctoral Programs.

 During 2002-2003 Dent co-hosted LeaderTalk, a radio talk show in which CEOs and other thought leaders were interviewed about their business wisdom.

 He began his tenure as Dean of the School of Business at the University of North Carolina at Pembroke in 2003 and ended 2008.
-His tenure was marked by major strides in faculty diversity and credentials, a large increase in international students, the establishment of an entrepreneurial center, and many other accomplishments.

-He left the University of North Carolina at Pembroke for Fayetteville State University in 2012, where he served as professor of leadership and chair of the faculty senate.
+He left the University of North Carolina at Pembroke for Fayetteville State University in 2012, where he served as professor of leadership and chair of the faculty senate in this historically-black college or university (HBCU).
 In 2016 he moved to Florida Gulf Coast University, where he now holds the Uncommon Friends Endowed Chair in Ethics.

-Dr. Dent has twice visited Cuba, lecturing at the Biennial Seminar on the Philosophical, Epistemological and Methodological Implications of Complexity Theory conference, the second time speaking on "The Challenges of Observation, Inquiry, and Measurement in Complexity Theory."
+Dent has twice visited Cuba, lecturing at the Biennial Seminar on the Philosophical, Epistemological and Methodological Implications of Complexity Theory conference, the second time speaking on "The Challenges of Observation, Inquiry, and Measurement in Complexity Theory."

 Dent is a lifelong Methodist, previously attending Chestnut Street UMC when he resided in Lumberton, NC.
-He was also active in various groups in Robeson County, such as the Robeson Community Foundation, Robeson Economic Forum, and the Chamber of Commerce.